openforis/sepal_ui/docs/source/tutorials/send-to-sepal.rst

     Installed kernelspec <kernel_name> in ~/module_venv/<module_name>
     The test venv have been created, it can be find in the kernel list as "<display_name>".
 It has automatically been added to the entry point of the application: ui.ipynb

 By running this script from a module directory, sepal-ui have created a venv folder where you'll be able to manage all the apps venv.
 In this folder a ven have been created under the name of the GitHub repository.
-This venv have been filled with basics libs `:code:`wheel`, :code:`Cython` and :code:`ipykernel` + all the libs set in the :code:`requirements.txt` file.
-This venv is accecible in Jypter under the name: "(test) <module_name>" and can be used to reproduce the behaviour of the module in the production environment.
+This venv have been filled with basics libs :code:`wheel`, :code:`Cython` and :code:`ipykernel` + all the libs set in the :code:`requirements.txt` file.
+This venv is accessible in Jypter under the name: "(test) <module_name>" and can be used to reproduce the behaviour of the module in the production environment.

 .. tips::